-I wasn’t always as nice as I could be.
+I wasn’t always as nice as I could have been.
 I’m sorry.
-You gave me a fair trove of memories—I know because anywhere I look, I see them, layered on top of each other, like years of snowfall, movies that play back to me at different speeds.
+You gave me a trove of memories—I know because anywhere I look, I see them, layered on top of each other like years of snowfall, movies that play back to me at different speeds.
 A first kiss undulates next to the bright cheer of a friend’s baby shower, within range of the jittery excitement of the Fourth of July fireworks.

 You are not haunted.
 You are not dead.
 Sure, gone is the tidal restless of E.B.
 White’s commuters, the “second” New York, but you’ve grown into your spaces.
 And wherever liquid restlessness flows, I know they’ll be back: mercurial, fickle, silver-flecked streams of money that puddle at every financial advisor’s doorstep.

 Some would argue that you’re better for it.
 I didn’t initially hold that sentiment—the quiet was eerie.
 While my body stalled, my mind raced at warp speed, slamming into whatever concerns I’d avoided during the busy years.
 I will admit I haven’t been the most faithful.
 After ten years, even the most star-crossed lovers ease up a bit.
 Thought a lot about where I would go if I had the chance, but luckily the opportunity never came, and we made up.

 Thank you for the fall.
 It was a beautiful one.
 This year’s leaves took my breath away.
 Unlike the spring that seemed to fade into the matte gray skies of late winter, I got to see your fall.
 I picked up leaves like they were semi-precious gems and pressed them into yesterday’s novels.
 I like how it felt to pass and press another season into the folds of time.